cryptoassetlab/cryptoassetlab.github.io/_posts/2020-10-30-cal2020-conference.md

 - Quantitative modelling, moderated by **Gianna Figà-Talamanca**, University of Perugia;
 - Investments, moderated by  **Gianfranco Forte**, University of Milano-Bicocca and [faculty](/faculty/) member,

 A round table on the developments in crypto-assets policy and regulation was then held, coordinated by **Antonella Sciarrone Alibrandi**, Università Cattolica del Sacro Cuore.
-The panel has seen the interventions of **Marco Petracco Giudici**, DG Joint Research Centre of the European Commission, **Dirk Andreas Zetzsche**, University of Luxembourg, **Filippo Annunziata**, Bocconi University, and **Maria Teresa Chimienti**, European Central Bank.
+The panel has seen the interventions of **Marco Petracco**, DG Joint Research Centre of the European Commission, **Dirk Andreas Zetzsche**, University of Luxembourg, **Filippo Annunziata**, Bocconi University, and **Maria Teresa Chimienti**, European Central Bank.

 The conference registered 232 attendees and each of the different sessions were well attended.